 Check that all seat controls such as seat adjusters, seatback recliner, etc. operate smoothly and that all latches lock securely in any position.
-Check that the head restraint move up and down smoothly and that the locks hold securely in any latched position.
-For folding-down rear seatbacks, swing-up rear seat cushions and detachable temporary third seat, check that the latches lock securely.
+Check that the head restraints move up and down smoothly and that the locks hold securely in any latched position.
+For folding-down seatback (bench seat), check that the latches lock securely.